learn-co-curriculum/hs-arrays-hashes-todo/README.md

 1. Create an array that contains strings of all of your favorite snacks.
 You'll want to store your array in a variable.

-2. Iterate over your array of snacks to print out the sentence "<snack> is one of my favorite snacks"
+2. Iterate over your array of snacks to print out the sentence "#{snack} is one of my favorite snacks"

 3. Return the number of items in the array.